Jerzy Treder

 In 1973 he earned a degree of Doctor in Humanities, with the thesis: Toponimia byłego powiatu puckiego ("Toponymy of the Former Puck Powiat").
 In 1987 he earned the dr.hab. in linguistics for Ze studiów nad frazeologią kaszubską (na tle porównawczym).
 He received the title of professor in 1994 and the position of professor ordinarius in 2002.

-Treder died at the age of 72 on April 2, 2015, twelve days before his 73rd birthday.
+Treder died at the age of 72 on April 2, 2015, at age 72.